Monopolies in the Philippines (1965–1986): Broadcast media

 Roberto Benedicto, also known for his sugar monopoly, had a media and telecommunications empire in the Philippines.
 He owned a small radio station that transformed into the Kanlaon Broadcasting System (KBS) (now Radio Philippines Network) that consisted of three television stations, 15 radio stations and a national newspaper called Philippines Daily Express.
 In 1972, news and media outlets were forced to cease operations and their facilities were taken over by the military.
 However, Benedicto was allowed to continue his broadcasts, as they served as the voice of the Marcos dictatorship.
 This was beneficial to Benedicto, as it secured his political ties with Marcos and generated income as the owner of the sole running television and radio stations.
 Benedicto assigned Enrique Romualdez, a relative of the first lady, as chief editor of the paper to ensure that it held the views of the regime.

 KBS was the only full-color TV channel in the country, and it was later taken over by Imee Marcos.
 Benedicto expanded his media business by acquiring Intercontinental Broadcasting Corporation (IBC) which had five television stations, and nine radio stations.
 His growing media empire received government favors from the Marcos administration, with the President granting several Letters of Instruction (LOIs) for Benedicto's benefit.
 In 1977, Marcos issued LOI 640 to allow Banahaw Broadcasting Corporation, one of Benedicto's companies, to import $3 million worth of TV transmission equipment and facilities, without paying taxes or tariffs.
 The LOI also allowed tax-free importation of $15 million worth of 12-inch black and white television sets for the next five years.
-It also allowed Banahaw to commission a local company to assemble the television sets, justifying that these sets will be sold to total areas with lower prices.
+It also allowed Banahaw to commission a local company to assemble the television sets, justifying that these sets would be sold to total areas with lower prices.
 The LOI then instructed government agencies to market the TV sets.
-The ministries of Public Information, National Defense, Education and Culture, were instructed to use the sets frothier public information and educational projects.
+The ministries of Public Information, National Defense, Education and Culture, were instructed to use the sets for their public information and educational projects.

 In 1982, Marcos issued LOI 640-A, to extend the scope and duration of the earlier order.
-The new instruction directed government ministries to distribute Benedicto's television sets in the countryside areas “on matters pertaining to peace and order”.
+The new instruction directed government ministries to distribute Benedicto's television sets in the countryside areas "on matters pertaining to peace and order".
 Due to the tax breaks, Benedicto was all to sell 12-inch black and white television sets cheaper than the competitors who had to pay taxes.
 The Consumer Electronic Products Manufacturers Association (CEPMA) complained that the television sets meant for rural areas were being sold in Manila, greatly affecting their market.